Find answers to some common questions below.

-The department will consider applications for the two-year MDE program from candidates possessing a four-year (i.e., 20 credit) undergraduate degree with an academic average of at least B+ (upper second-class) at Dalhousie standards.
+The department will consider applications for the one-year MDE program from candidates possessing a four-year (i.e., 20 credit) undergraduate degree with an academic average of at least B+ (upper second-class) at Dalhousie standards.
 Applicants may possess a BA, BSc or BComm degree, but all candidates must have at least

 - Introductory micro and macro economics